 Q: What if the graph doesn't start at the origin (0,0)?

 - A: If the graph doesn't start at the origin, it means the relationship is not directly proportional.
-However, you can still find the unit rate (slope) by choosing any two points on the line and calculating the rise over run.
+Still, you can still find the unit rate (slope) by choosing any two points on the line and calculating the rise over run.
 The y-intercept (the point where the line crosses the y-axis) represents the initial value of y when x is zero.

 -